 A 60 cm diameter SPC prototype (SEDINE) made of high purity copper has been set-up at the Laboratoire Souterrain de Modane (LSM) by the IRFU and LSM teams.
 Initially intended to measure neutron energy spectra, it allowed to established in 2017 a new world-leading constraint on the WIMP elastic scattering cross section for a WIMP mass of 0.5 GeV.

 NEWS-G @ SNOLAB

 From 2016 to 2020, the collaboration built a 1.4 m diameter detector with improved shielding, lower backgrounds, and a lower energy threshold.
 The detector and lead shield was install at LSM in 2019 with a temporary water shield.
-Data taken using pure methane (CH4) as a target gas during the August to October 2019 allowed to validate the performance of the detector, and to produce new leading limits for spin dependent WIMP interactions from XXX to XXX GeV.
+Data taken using pure methane (CH4) as a target gas during the August to October 2019 allowed to validate the performance of the detector, and to produce new leading limits for spin dependent WIMP interactions from 0.2 to 1 GeV.